Worms in Dogs - How to Recognise and Treat Them?

 Zoonotic Risks

 Worms in dogs aren’t just a threat to your pet; they can also pose a risk to humans.
-Certain types of worms, such as roundworms and hookworms, can be transmitted to humans, particularly children, who are more likely to come into contact with contaminated soil or feces.
+Certain types of worms, such as roundworms and hookworms, can be transmitted to humans, particularly children, who are more likely to come into contact with contaminated soil or faeces.
 In humans, these worms can cause a range of health problems, from mild gastrointestinal discomfort to more severe issues like blindness or organ damage.

 How to Protect Your Family from Dog Worms